mimiro-io/datahub/DOCUMENTATION.md

     }
 }
 ```
-To add ACLS you need to add a json-file from this template:
+To add ACLS a json-file can be created from this template:

 ```json
 [